Overpower Corn Rootworm

 updating

-Is there really not a "plant it and forget" solution for CRW management?
+Q: Is there really no "plant it and forget it" solution for CRW management?

 Different hybrids might have the same Bt trait

 Many seed brands use the same CRW traits.
-Simply switching brands does not necessarily mean switching to different Bt traits.
+Simply switching brands does not necessarily mean switching to different CRW traits.
+The chart below breaks down different brands and what traits they use to defend against CRW.

 Genetics still matter